-4.8 Pay costs are provided for within the budget on the basis of a 1% pay increase for the duration of the medium term forecast.
+4.8 Pay costs are provided for within the budget on the basis of a 2% pay increase for the duration of the medium term forecast.
 Pay costs account for the most significant element of the budget and are therefore highly sensitive to variations against the budget assumption.
-This risk is however mitigated as a result of public sector pay constraints announced nationally.
-Whilst pay is still be the subject of trade union negotiation with potential for concessions, this is not considered to be a material risk to the budget.
+This risk has recently increased as a result of the relaxation of the previous public sector pay constraints.